rweigel/stats/hw.md

     $e^2_{\infty} = X_1^2 + ... + X_n^2$

-    _assuming_ the $X_i$ are Gaussian distributed random variables.
+    Constraint: $X$ is a Gaussian--distributed random variables.

-    Similar to the "$t$ distribution", the "$\chi^2$ distribution" is actually a family of distributions that depend on $n$.
+    Similar to the $t$ distribution, the $\chi^2$ distribution is actually a family of distributions that depend on $n$.

     We use the $\chi^2$ distribution deriving error bars and confidence intervals for mean-square errors and power spectra.

+-   Often we do not know the **sampling distribution**; in the examples given above, there was a severe constraint on the distribution of $X$.
+In general, given an arbitrary distribution of $X$ and an arbitrary statistic derived from it, we don't know the sampling distribution of the statistic.

--   Sometimes we do not know the **sampling distribution**.
-We can use the **boostrap** method to derive it using data from a sample.
+    We can use the **boostrap** method to derive a **sampling distribution** using data from a single sample.
 Suppose we don't know that $X$ is Gaussian distributed.
 The we don't know how

  $$e^2_1 = X_1^2 + ... + X_n^2$$